pennacchietti210890/rag-example/README.md

 # RAG Example

 A Retrieval-Augmented Generation (RAG) system for analyzing pdf documents.
-This system allows users to upload a pdf document or report and ask questions about their contents via open source LLMs available via Groq (the user needs a free API from Groq).
+This system allows users to upload a pdf document and ask questions about their contents via open source LLMs available via Groq (the user needs a free API from Groq), showing you how setting up different LLM or RAG parameters influence what kind of context is retrieved for generation.

 ## UI Preview